What is challenging behaviour in autistic children?

 - practising self-compassion.

 Physical punishment – for example, smacking – isn’t a good choice for guiding your child’s behaviour.
-It doesn’t help children learn about self-control or positive behaviour.
+It won’t help your child learn about self-control or positive behaviour.
 Smacking can send the message that hurting other people is an OK way to deal with strong feelings.
 There’s also a risk that smacking might hurt your child.
 Smacking can also accidentally make the behaviour worse.